-- 1) Enrolment is to be completed WHEREVER APPLICABLE and are 'as at September 30th' for each year. - 2) Budgeted enrolment is to be based on best information available at time of the 2021/2022 budget report preparation.

-3) Other K to Grade 12 students that are not eligible for base instruction funding from Alberta Education include First Nations students living on reserves for which tuition fee payments are made from Band or AANDC (Code 330), students younger than 5 1/2 or older than 20, and out-of-province and foreign students.
+- 1) Enrolment is to be completed WHEREVER APPLICABLE and are 'as at September 30th' for each year. - 2) Budgeted enrolment is to be based on best information available at time of the 2021/2022 budget report preparation. - 3) Other K to Grade 12 students that are not eligible for base instruction funding from Alberta Education include First Nations students living on reserves for which tuition fee payments are made from Band or AANDC (Code 330), students younger than 5 1/2 or older than 20, and out-of-province and foreign students. - 4) Because they are funded separately, Home Education students are not included with total net enrolled students.